 On January 20, 1981 an agreement between Parks Canada and the Newfoundland Historic Trust was established to make the Trust a full Co-operating Association with Parks Canada.
 The aim of the agreement was to assist Parks Canada in providing services to the public and to generate revenue towards activities supporting Parks Canada’s objectives.

 In 1984, the Association branched off from the Historic Trust, and the new name Newfoundland Historic Parks Association (NHPA) was assumed.
 In 1984, the NHPA was incorporated dissolving the existing Co-operating Association in favour of establishing a new and separate body to handle the growing number of initiatives and programs.
 In 1998 the NHPA name was changed to the Historic Sites Association of Newfoundland and Labrador.

 A Retail Operation

 To support its work HSA operates nine Heritage Shops around the province, Cabot Tower, Castle Hill, Cape Spear, L’Anse aux Meadows, Port au Choix, Ryan Premises, Water Street, Duckworth Street, and the St. John’s Airport.
-It operates the Water Street Gallery seasonally.
+It also operates the Water Street Art Gallery where new and established artists can showcase their work in downtown St. John's.
 The HSA employs over 55 full-time, part-time and seasonal staff.
-The HSA supports the local craft industry by purchasing, promoting and selling local craft and gifts.
-The HSA also provides an online store extending the reach and promotion of NL products.
+HSA supports the local craft industry by purchasing, promoting and selling local craft and gifts.
+HSA also provides an online store extending the reach and promotion of NL products.

 Historical Outreach Projects

-Other projects the HSA manages or supports on an on-going basis include the Manning Awards, the Heritage Fairs, Bartlett Lecture and the Dr. Paul O’Neill Scholarship to name a few.
+Other projects the HSA manages or supports on an on-going basis include the Manning Awards, the Heritage Fairs for students in grades 4 to 12, the Bartlett Lecture and the Dr. Paul O’Neill Scholarship to name a few.

 See “Our Work” for a listing of some the work that we do.